Robotics

 joint

 A connecting component on a robot that can move through an angle about a center point.
-Joints on a robot mimic the movement of human joints, such as a wrist or elbow, with ability to rotate.
+Joints on a robot mimic the movement of human joints, such as a wrist or elbow, with the ability to rotate.

 kinematics